 POST /verifyalways reaches Harbor for capability validation when Harbor is configured.
 Gateway may add Postgres idempotency and spend-policy evaluation around that forward. - Evidence path differs by bind mode.
 Sandbox binds use Gateway guardrails evidence composition.
 Production attach binds sign payee evidence locally and call

-/harbor/intents/{id}/evidencethrough recognition + fraud gates. - Kit runs off-platform.
+/harbor/intents/{id}/evidencethrough recognition and fraud gates. - Kit runs off-platform.
 Production latency observation defaults to Gateway/Harbor SLIs and partner APM — not Paybond-hosted Kit telemetry.

 Hop model (production attach)